COVID 19 – UPDATE AND CENTENNIAL WELLNESS RELAUNCH STRATEGY

 6. HYGIENE PRACTICES FOR PATIENTS

-All patients accessing the clinic are required to don into PPE – a single use procedural/surgical mask.
-If patients do not bring a mask, the clinic will provide a mask for a fee. **More info below
+All patients accessing the clinic are required to wear a single-use procedural/surgical mask.
+If patients are wearing a reusable cloth mask the clinic will ask you to change into one of ours for your appointment.

 All patients and visitors will be asked to clean their hands prior to and following any clinical interactions.